bocadilloproject/aiodine/README.md

     print("cleaning up complex resource…")
 ```

+**Tip**: cleanup code is executed even if an exception occurred in the consumer, so there's no need to surround the `yield` statement with a `try/finally` block.

-**Note**: session-scoped generator providers will only be cleaned up if using them in the context of a session.
+**Important**: session-scoped generator providers will only be cleaned up if using them in the context of a session.
 See [Sessions](#sessions) for details.

 ### Lazy async providers

-When the provider function is asynchronous, its return value is awaited _before_ being injected into the consumer.
-In other words, async providers are **eager** by default.
+Async providers are **eager** by default: their return value is awaited before being injected into the consumer.

 You can mark a provider as **lazy** in order to defer awaiting the provided value to the consumer.
 This is useful when the provider needs to be conditionally evaluated.